 But with the tacit cooperation of my team, we were able to come up with the best solution through quick and concise communication.

-Why did you choose to use the Angénieux Optimo Prime lenses to shoot “Red Ship: The Creation of the World“?
+Why did you choose to use the Angénieux Optimo Prime lenses to shoot “Hong Chuan“?

-It was in June 2020 when I was preparing for the last ARRI Alexa 65 movie “Hi Brothers” that I first heard about Mr. He’s great appreciation for this set of Optimo Prime, which was on its roadshow.
+It was in June 2020 when I was preparing for the last ARRI Alexa 65 movie “Go Brother!
+2” that I first heard about the recommendation of Optimo Prime from Mr. He of Cinerent while the lenses were on its roadshow.
 At first I was just curious as to why and how a global zoom lens lead player could break into the well-established primes market.
 I was lucky enough to meet the Jebsen team through my good friend Mario, so I was able to take a closer look at the lens.
 The rest is history, and everything was in my favour to make the decision of using these lenses as my primary gear – I am grateful to all who were involved in this process.

 Which focal lengths did you use in this shooting?
 In selecting focal lengths, what were your primary considerations for the different scenes?

 I am thankful that Jebsen provided our team with all the focal lengths available in the China roadshow, 18mm/21mm/28mm/32mm/40mm/50mm/75mm/135mm, which essentially met all our needs for the different scenes.
-(Although there were some shots that could have been more perfect if I had 24mm and 100mm, this is nevertheless the nation’s movie shot in Angénieux’s primes, so I can’t ask for more!)
 All zooms were Angénieux, two T3 Type EZ zooms and Angénieux Optimo 36-435mm Ultra 12x zoom lens– so this production is a true Angénieux movie through and through!

 Let me share some of my thoughts on the focal lengths I have used the most in shooting:

 18mm: I rely on this as my widest angle shots – it gives me sufficient field of view in full frame, yet also with the sharpness and character of a medium focal length lens.
-In other words, if you don’t move or pan the lens, it will look like a far drawn out medium focal length lens because it has a very clear focal point.
+In other words, if you don’t move or pan the lens, it will look like a far drawn out medium focal length lens because it has a large and sharp centre.

-21mm: It is my first choice for close-ups of objects at the closest focal lengths, because its distortion is minimal (even less than the 32mm!), allowing me to convey a prop, a detail, and an entire structure very well in the same frame.
+21mm: It is my first choice for close-ups of objects at the closest focal lengths because its distortion is minimal (even less than the 32mm!), allowing me to convey the details of the prop and its entire structure very well in the same frame.

-28mm: It was my main focus when designing important long shots.
+28mm: It was my go-to when designing important long take shots.

-While maintaining a medium to close distance from the actors, there is still enough height and perspective to balance the image’s fullness and message, and there is no distortion in movement, minimising the camera traces so that the audience’s attention remains on the action.
-I think this is something to be most mindful of when shooting dramatic productions
+While maintaining a medium to close distance from the actors, there is still enough height and perspective to balance the image’s fullness and message, and there is no distortion in movement, minimising the camera traces so that the audience’s attention remains on the story.
+I think this is something to be most mindful of when shooting the fictions.

 32mm: It has a very strong perspective.